 appropriate treatment, and to detect fraud and abuse.
 These audits are part of doing business in the healthcare field today, but if problems are found, they can be expensive and time-consuming to remedy.

-Specific to Medicare, certified compliance certificates are now voluntary, but will be required as of January 1, 2023 or “the January 1 that follows the declared end of the public health emergency (PHE) for COVID-19”, (CMS).
+Specific to Medicare, certified compliance certificates are now voluntary, but will be required as of the future or “the future that follows the declared end of the public health emergency (PHE) for COVID-19”, (CMS).
 These are required for all advanced diagnostic imaging services under Medicare Part B and need to be included in the patient EHR as part of the Appropriate Use Criteria Program.
 Clinical Decision Support Mechanism (CDSM) tools allow imaging centers to support the ordering providers in completing the process and thereby ensure payment for everyone.

 Best Ways to Approach an Audit

 When an audit has been requested, you can expect a visit from either a recovery audit contractor (RAC) through Medicare or a private payer auditor.
 While these audits are unavoidable, you are well served to anticipate them and be prepared to accommodate the requests when they do happen.
 The following suggests how to prepare for and protect yourself during a Medicare and commercial carrier audit:

 - Be sure to meet all deadlines—Medicare and most private payers will give you 45 days notice and require you to schedule within that timeframe.
 It’s important that you don’t miss the deadline or delay the audit (this is especially important in the event you try to appeal a decision).
 If those dates don’t work for a valid reason, then request an extension as soon as possible.